aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ![Chat moderation](screenshots/features/chat-moderation.png)

 Authenticated viewers are able to read and send messages.
 Unauthenticated users are only able to read messages.
-The owner of the channel can also delete messages and ban users from their channel.
+The owner of the channel can moderate their chatroom and delete messages or ban users from their channel.

 ![Chat architecture](screenshots/architecture/chat.png)

-#### Receive Stream Actions
+#### Stream overlays

-Currently, streamers can send four different stream actions: host a quiz, feature a product, show a notice and trigger a celebration.
-More information on how actions are sent by streamers is available in the following section: [Send Stream Actions](#send-stream-actions).
+Currently, streamers can trigger four different stream overlays: host a quiz, feature a product, show a notice and trigger a celebration.
+More information on how overlays are triggered by streamers is available in the following section: [Trigger overlays](#stream-overlay-configuration).

 ![Quiz action](screenshots/features/action-quiz.png)